Cheng-DX/formula-editor/README.md

 There are some tips:

-- Use brackets to group data, formulas will be warped in the brackets automatically.
+- Use brackets to surround data, formulas will be enclosed in the brackets automatically.
-- DO NOT compose formulas deep then `10`.
+- Depth of formula nesting should less then `10`.
 - Any formulas' or data's `codes` should not compeletely contain the `code` of other data or formula.
 This might cause unexpected results.
   </br>
   _I know this limitation can be solved but I don't have a good idea right now.`PR welcome`_